ryanorendorff/functional-linear-algebra-talk/src/FormalizingLinearAlgebraAlgorithms.lagda.md

 Let's define a matrix as a function!
 ------------------------------------

-We can define a matrix as just a function then that takes a vector and returns a new one.
+We can define a matrix as a function that takes a vector and returns a new vector.

 ```agda
 data FunctionalMatrix (A : Set) : Set where